francoisfaubert/starcraft-calendar/README.md

 Developper information
 ----------------------

-This website is built on Ruby on Rails.
+This website is built on Ruby on Rails 4.

-Set up the database using Cake's console utility
+Set up the requirements using the bundler and the database using the migration tool.

-    bundle install
+    $ bundle install
-    rake db:migrate
+    $ rake db:migrate

-Or once on heroku
+Or, should you throw this repository on Heroku run the following command after it has been deployed for the first time.

-    heroku run rake db:migrate
+    $ heroku run rake db:migrate

-There is one required cron rule :
+There is one required daily cron command to ensure new events are fetched :

-	0 10 * * * php /path_to_install/html/app/Console/cake.php App daily starcraftcalendar.francoisfaubert.com  > /dev/null 2>&1
+	$ rake cron

 Thanks
 ------